 Whether the proposals can be deemed to constitute a single development: As both sites had their own accesses they were capable of being developed entirely separate from each other.
 However the dwellings on both sites were of a similar design, in close proximity to one another and being constructed simultaneously therefore they should be considered as part of a larger whole.

-The inspector held that the Branlord test was failed, the floorspace of the eight dwellings combined would exceed the 1,000 sqm threshold for small sites in the NPPG and there was no planning obligation to provide Affordable Housing and consequently dismissed the appeal.
+The inspector held that the Brandlord test was failed, the floorspace of the eight dwellings combined would exceed the 1,000 sqm threshold for small sites in the NPPG and there was no planning obligation to provide Affordable Housing and consequently dismissed the appeal.

 This is a reminder to developers that Local Planning Authorities will seek to apply Affordable Housing thresholds to a larger site if they consider that there has been an artificial separation of a site.
-Where developers are looking to obtain planning permission for two adjacent sites it is important to understand the full implications of Branlord before proceeding with one or more planning applications.
+Where developers are looking to obtain planning permission for two adjacent sites it is important to understand the full implications of Brandlord before proceeding with one or more planning applications.